Auf Wiedersehen, Pet: Au Revoir: The two-part special

 The boys then move on to Laos and later Thailand, where Barry's Russian ex-wife, Tatiana, turns up to announce that she is carrying his child following a brief "reconciliation" back in the UK.
-After working for the Australian embassy, Neville accompanies Barry and Tatiana for a journey upon the Eastern and Oriental Express in which they meet, by coincidence, Tarquin Pearce.
+After working for the Australian embassy, Neville accompanies Barry and Tatiana for a journey upon the Eastern & Oriental Express in which they meet, by coincidence, Tarquin Pearce.
 During a stopover on this trip, Barry is kidnapped and held by guerrillas in a village in the jungle.
 When the others find out and follow they are also captured.
 They end up being imprisoned in a bamboo hut but are treated kindly by the local villagers.
 Eventually, Dennis has an idea (inspired by the film The Bridge on the River Kwai) to build a washhouse for the villagers to keep their minds occupied during their ordeal.
 After obtaining the guerrilla leader's satellite phone whilst he is asleep, Neville manages to call for help to Brenda, and as a result the army and the Australian embassy locate them.
 It turns out that the man who arranged their kidnapping was Neville's corrupt handler, Tarquin Pearce (from Series 4).
 Deprived of their hostages, the guerrillas decide to take Tarquin hostage instead.